jafarijason/automated-trading-strategy-using-machine-learning/01_set_up_environment_and_data/README.md

 6. Our first post-installation task is to test Zipline.
 Create a `zipline_test.ipynb` notebook in this directory.
     - Select the `liveproject-zipline` environment from the menu list under `Kernel` > `Change Kernel`.
     - To run Zipline backtests, we need to `ingest` data.
 See the [Beginner Tutorial](https://www.zipline.io/beginner-tutorial.html) for more information.
 The image has been configured to store the data in a `.zipline` directory in the working directory (from where you are running the container, which should be the root folder of the project starter code).
-    - You can run the command `zipline ingest` from a notebook cell or the command line (after activating the `conda` environment).
+    - You can run the command `zipline ingest` from a notebook cell (where you need to prefix it with !) or the command line (after activating the `conda` environment).
 It creates the default `quandl` data bundle we'll be working with.
    - You should see numerous messages as Zipline processes around 3,000 stock price series
    - The command `zipline bundles` displays the ingest history.
    - When running a backtest, you will likely encounter an [error](https://github.com/quantopian/zipline/issues/2517) because the current Zipline version requires a country code entry in the `exchanges` table of the `assets-7.sqlite` database where it stores the asset metadata.